-The Cancer Center Pilot Project is part of a larger, multi-investigator and stakeholder initiative aimed at reducing the tobacco use in Cleveland, which in turn will help to reduce cancer risk across the city.
+The Smoking Cessation Among Low-Income Cleveland Residents Pilot Study is part of a larger, multi-investigator and stakeholder initiative aimed at reducing the tobacco use in Cleveland, which in turn will help to reduce cancer risk across the city.

 Why is this important to our community?

 Across the city of Cleveland where the median income is $26,179, adult tobacco use was 38.6% in 2015.
 This is more than twice the national rate of 17.5%.
 Cleveland provides a natural environment to better understand the barriers to smoking cessation among low-income individuals.
 This allows us to develop and test intervention strategies that are scalable and replicable in other contexts, ultimately contributing to a reduction in tobacco use nationally.
 Identifying approaches to best intervene with and to support low-income smokers as they seek to quit smoking is a critical research priority.

 - Elaine Borawski – Principal Investigator

 - Jin Kim-Mozeleski – Research Collaborator